A calculator with stacked coins and a model house shows the true cost of long-term home security.

 You’ve likely seen offers for “free” security systems, but it’s wise to read the fine print.
 Often, the equipment cost isn’t truly free; it’s simply rolled into the monthly monitoring fee over a contract.
 Alternatively, you can purchase the equipment upfront, which usually results in a lower monthly payment.
 Some people prefer spreading the cost out, while others would rather own their equipment from day one.
 There’s no single right answer, but understanding these payment structures helps you find the best specials for your budget.

-The Cost of Professional vs. Unmonitored Systems
+Cost Comparison: Professional vs. Self-Monitoring

 When you choose a system, you’ll also decide between professional and self-monitoring.
 With self-monitoring, alerts are sent to your smartphone, and it’s up to you to contact the authorities.
 This option is often free, though some providers charge a small monthly fee for features like video storage.
 Professional monitoring connects your system to a 24/7 dispatch center.
 If an alarm is triggered, trained professionals assess the situation and contact emergency services for you.
 This service typically costs between $30 and $60 a month, providing a critical layer of protection and peace of mind.